thiscouldbebetter/GameFrameworkTS/Documentation/Architecture.md

 * Movable - A moving object.
 * Constrainable - An object with constraints on its movement, like being unable to pass through solid objects.
 * Ephemeral - An entity that only lasts for a limited amount of time.
+* Killable - An entity that can be destroyed upon incurring enough damage.
+* Damager - An entity that can inflict damage on other entities.
 * Item - A item that can be picked up and held by a player or other item holder.
 * ItemHolder - An entity that can hold one or more items.
 * Equippable - An item that can be equipped and subsequently used by the player.
 * Portal - A zone that, when touched, transports the impinging entity to another place or location.